An additive refinement of quantum channel capacities: Conclusion

 To conclude, we refined the settings of quantum communication in order to obtain additive capacities of quantum channels.
 Surprisingly, it is straightforward to achieve additivity and the proof follows almost exactly the same as the original ones~\cite{Wat18}.
+It also highlights the role of channel-state duality, which indeed is a unique feature of quantum information.

+Now an immediate question arises: if the refined additive case works, then how about the standard ``non-additive world''?
+A primary comparison reveals that the general quantum resource theory~\cite{CG19} should be employed to characterize hierarchy of quantum resources in various quantum communication settings~\cite{WLWL24}, as has been done recently for universal quantum computing models~\cite{W23_ur}.
+This, together with other important directions such as the infinite-dimensional case~\cite{HW01,WPG+12}, detailed proofs of quantum Shannon theorems~\cite{Win99,ON99,BDH+14,TWW17}, and application in quantum error correction and fault-tolerance~\cite{NC00}, shall be investigated further.

-Besides, Renyi entropies are also well defined and widely used~\cite{Hay17}, as extensions of Shannon and von Neumann entropy.
+Besides, Renyi entropies are also well defined and widely used~\cite{Wat18}, as extensions of Shannon and von Neumann entropy.
 It is clear that the classical and private capacities can be extended to Renyi entropies.
 However, the proofs for quantum and EA capacities rely on the strong subadditivity of the von Neumann entropy, which is not satisfied by Renyi entropies in general, so cannot be extended.
 However, it remains to see if quantum Renyi entropies of special forms can be used to define quantum and EA capacities.